-The Tamron 28-75mm f/2.8 Di III is a hot new zoom lens for the Sony full frame E-mount.
+The Tamron 28-75mm f/2.8 Di III RXD is a hot new zoom lens for the Sony full-frame E-mount.
 It’s also the first zoom lens by a third-party maker specifically for Sony’s new range of mounts.
-The lens marks the start for high-quality zoom lenses offered to Sony mirrorless users such as the Sony A7Riii, Sony A9 and Sony A7iii.
+The lens marks the start for high-quality zoom lenses offered to Sony mirrorless users.

 The lens also benefits from a compact and lightweight design, along with the ability to take up close up shots with a minimum focusing distance of 0.19m wide and 0.30 tele.

-The aperture range on this lens goes from f/2.8-f/22 in 12 groups and 15 lens elements.
-The glass in the lens has XLD (Extra Low Dispersion) treatment and hydrophobic Fluorine coating.
-Also a Internal Focusing (IF) System which doesn’t change the extension length of the lens when focusing allowing closer focusing.
-There are nine diaphragm blades, a 67mm filter size and comes in every conceivable color as long as it’s black.
+The aperture range on the Tamron 28-75mm f/2.8 Di III RXD goes from f/2.8-f/22 in 12 groups and 15 lens elements.
+The glass in the lens has XLD (Extra-Low Dispersion) treatment and hydrophobic Fluorine coating.
+Also, an Internal Focusing (IF) System which doesn’t change the extension length of the lens when focusing – allowing closer focusing.
+There are nine diaphragm blades, a 67mm filter size, and it comes in every conceivable color as long as it’s black.

 The plastic barrel of the Tamron 28-75mm f/2.8 Di III RXD may at first not feel as robust as other metal outer shell lenses, but it’s built sturdy enough to take everyday use and has dust and moisture proofing.

-The Tamron 28-75 mm F/2.8 Di III RXD may have some competitors from Sony’s own range, but if you consider the image quality you get for the money, this is definitely a good choice for this focal range.
+The Tamron 28-75mm F/2.8 Di III RXD may have some competitors from Sony’s own 24-70mm range, but if you consider the image quality you get for the money, this is definitely a good choice for this focal range.
 The compact size and lightweight will complement a mirrorless design extremely well.